khaudio/creature_adventures/Rules.md

 Roll to move the specified number of spaces on the board.
 When crossing through or landing on `Wilderness` tiles, add one `Footstep Counter` per wilderness tile crossed that turn, minus any counters reduced if the player has `Quiet Shoes`.
 When the player completes movement, roll for a wild creature encounter (see `The Wilderness`).

 If a player's movement ends on a special tile, begin an encounter with that game element.
-If movement ends on the same tile as another player, initiate `Combat` with that player, unless on a special tile (`Home`, `Shaman`, `Warlord`, or `Thieves`).
+If movement ends on the same tile as another player, initiate combat with that player, unless on a special tile (`Home`, `Shaman`, `Warlord`, or `Thieves`).

+## Winning

+There are multiple avenues to victory.

+### **Domination**

+One path is to become the hero of `The Colosseum`.
 To win, a player must collect all three `Sigils` and subsequently defeat all consecutive battles in `The Colosseum`.

-Once a player has done this, the game ends.
+### **Collector**

+Another way to win is to catch a total of 15 creatures.
+Although no one may hold more than three creatures at a time, if a player successfully catches 15 creatures throughout the game, that player becomes `Creature Master`, ending the game.

+### **Survivalist**

+When the creature deck is empty, players may duel in sudden death.
+All `Sigils` become inactive.
+The victor of each duel may collect creatures from the defeated player as they are removed from play.
+The last player standing wins.

 # Creatures

 Creatures do battle by attacking and defending.
 When a creature's `HP` falls to zero, the creature is unable to battle until revived at `Home` or by a `Shaman`.

+There are multiple tiers of creatures, and some have unique abilites.

 ## **Attribute Points**